JMendes1995/py_heideltime/README.md

 ## Python Notebook
 We highly recommend you to use this [python notebook](notebook-py-heldeltime) if you are interested in playing with py_heideltime.

+## Related Projects

+Please check [py_rule_based](https://github.com/JMendes1995/py_rule_based) if you are interested in extracting dates by means of a rule-based model solution.

+Please check [Time-Matters](https://github.com/LIAAD/Time-Matters) if you are interested in detecting the relevance (score) of dates in a text.

 ## Publications

 If you use HeidelTime (either through this package or another one) please cite the appropriate paper.
 In general, this would be: